casdoor/casdoor-website/docs/integration/java/jira.md

 1. Set Jira URL(Plans -> Administration -> System -> General configuration) to `Jira_HOSTNAME`.
 ![Jira URL](/img/integration/java/jira/Jira_HOSTNAME.png)
 2. Casdoor can be logged in and used normally.
-3. I use default prod so my CASDOOR_HOSTNAME = 'http://localhost:8000'.When deploy Casdoor in `prod` mode.
+3. You can set CASDOOR_HOSTNAME = `http://localhost:8000`.
+When deploy Casdoor in `prod` mode.
 See [production mode](https://casdoor.org/docs/basic/server-installation#production-mode).

 ## Step2.
 Configure Casdoor application